 “Who is this guy?”

-This writing is at the “break camp roster” status right now.
-Things will almost certainly change, including the injured list, development list, etc. This post will be updated through the first week or two of the season, and then via the “IronPigs Today” columns after that.
+This post will be updated through the first week or two of the season, and then via the “IronPigs Today” columns after that.
 We’ll pin this one as it’s a nice reference when you’re at the game to remember who “that guy” is.

-Injured List, Probably
+Injured List, Etc.

 Let’s get this out of the way.
 We’re not starting off the season particularly healthy.